 Ellen: Oh, yes, I remember.
 My dress was ruined.

 Tommy: You were shining wet—like Venus and Triton.

 - Uncharted takes many, many opportunities to douse Nathan Drake in realistically-rendered water.
-Lampshaded in the second game, when Chloe declines Nathan's invitation to join him in the pool.
+Lampshaded in Among Thieves, when Chloe declines Nathan's invitation to join him in the pool.